shubozhang/restful-jersey/README.md

 ```
 1) @Produces can be applied at both the class and method levels.
 Method's annotation overrides the class-level setting.
 2) @Produces can declare multiple media types. @Produces({"application/xml", "application/json"})
-3) Higher quality factor one will be selected when client accepts all produce types.
+3) Higher quality factor(qs) one will be selected when client accepts all produce types.
    @Produces({"application/xml; qs=0.9", "application/json"}) // "application/json" will be selected.
 ```